d3x0r/STFRPhysics/MATH.md

 ## Complex Add (take 2)

+Attempting to compute addition in exp space for ln natural...

 ```
 R = ln( exp(A) + exp(B) )

 // convert into exp space for the '+'